Data Dashboard Overview

 Understanding QR Code Usage

-Bloomberg Connects offers QR codes for two different purposes: lookup and promotion.
+Bloomberg Connects offers QR codes for two different purposes: looking up content, and promotion.
 You can download lookup QR codes yourself, right from the CMS.
-The Bloomberg Connects marketing team generates promotional QR codes on your behalf.
+For promotional QR codes, the Bloomberg Connects marketing team generates them on your behalf.
 Usually, lookup QR codes take someone directly to a piece of content, like a specific Item, while promotional QR codes take someone to your guide's home page.

 In the Data Dashboard: